giacomoratta/plaax-nodejs/docs/_MVP1.md

       - (done) unit-tests for internalLambdaApiHandler
       - (done) create integration test stub
       - (done) deploy and test with new handler, test entire flow
-      - create initial integration test for api lambda
+      - (done) create initial integration test for api lambda
-      - define returned types (undefined, empty array.. ??)
-    - (wip-paused) focus on 1 controller for 'getUserBoard' and implement the whole chain
+    - (wip) focus on 1 controller for 'getUserBoard' and implement the whole chain
       - working api (complex with many calls and data processing)
       - more unit-tests
       - more stuff to do in repo
     - (wip-paused) create 3-4 controllers GET/POST/PUT/DELETE for expected CRUD operations
+    - define returned types (undefined, empty array.. ??)
   - research possibilities for automatic logs from API-Gateway
   - (done - time-boxed 1h) try to split api-gw into another file (dir "/aws-cfn-resources"): not possible from local yml files